bufbuild/protobuf-es/docs/runtime_api.md

 ## Serialization and parsing

 All messages provide functions for serializing and parsing data between the binary and JSON formats.
+The JSON format is great for debugging, but the binary format is more resilient to changes.
+For example, you can rename a field, and still parse binary data serialized with the previous version.
+In general, the binary format is also more performant than JSON.

+Conformance with the binary and the JSON format is ensured by the [conformance tests](../packages/protobuf-conformance).
+We do not implement the text format.

+For serializing multiple messages of the same type, also see [size-delimited messages](#size-delimited-messages).

-### `toBinary`
+### Binary

 Serializing to the binary format is very straight-forward and is done via the `toBinary` function on all message instances.